 Forest Action Plan

-Eight current and potential threats were also identified: the expansion of the wildland-urban interface and the associated dangers of wildland fire; the sustainability of the forest, especially in the area of new markets and products; potential impacts associated with climate change; a decline in reforestation of our lands; the loss of a viable forest industry; the decline of certain species of trees; a diminishing focus on tree improvement efforts; and insufficient funding for natural resource programs and conservation education.
+The critical threats were identified as: the expansion of the wildland-urban interface and the associated dangers of wildland fire; the future composition of the hardwood resource; increasing forest health and invasive species concerns; loss of forestland to other land use types; impacts associated with climate change; a changing forest industry; the decline of several tree species; and insufficient funding for natural resource programs and conservation education.

 Best Management Practices

 Virginia’s best management practices (BMPs) program is regulated at the local level, but not the state-level.
 The agency responsible for BMPs policy development is the Virginia Department of Forestry.

 Click here to view the most recent BMPs recommendations on the state forestry agency website.